Who makes your Scotland XI to face Ukraine?

-Scotland v Ukraine: Who would be in your XI for Nations League contest?
+Ukraine v Scotland: Who would be in your XI for Nations League decider?

 Last updated on .From the section Scotland